 - Alpine club membership – if you have one, bring it!
 It can save you quite a bit of money.
 I talk about it in my post about the ins and outs of staying in mountain huts in the Italian Dolomites.

 Some of the multiday hikes in the Italian Dolomites have via ferrata incorporated into them.
-Examples are Alta Via 2, Alta Via 4, Rosengarten traverse, and the Dolomiti Brenta circuit.
-To undertake them you will need to put a dedicated via ferrata equipment onto your packing list.
+Examples are Alta Via 2, Alta Via 4, Rosengarten Traverse, and the Dolomiti Brenta Circuit.
+To undertake them you will need to put a dedicated via ferrata equipment onto your hut-to-hut packing list.

 Black Diamond Momentum Harness

-How much electronic equipment you decide to carry is entirely up to you.
+How much electronic equipment you decide to include on your hut-to-hut packing list is entirely up to you.
 As a photographer and a blogger, I carry quite a bit of camera equipment with me, but if you are trekking only, then I recommend that you take only the bare essentials.
 Here is what I take:

 - Camera + lenses + SD Cards + spare battery – my current set-up is the Nikon Z6II with the 24-70mm/f4 kit lens and the Nikkor 35mm/f1.8 prime lens.
 A while back I made a decision to keep my lens arsenal down to a minimum as I don’t enjoy hiking with a heavy backpack.